bitethebullett/bitethebullett/README.md

 im not very energetic or great at talking to people and might come off as "dry" or disinterested sorry

-c+h is fine unless im with a friend . im offtab or semi afk a lot so whisper me if im not replying . i like messing with colors and often use filters to edit my ponies so my style might vary a lot DO NOT COPY ME
+my wifi is really bad so i might disconnect and rejoin a lot . c+h is fine unless im with a friend . im offtab or semi afk a lot so whisper me if im not replying . i like messing with colors and often use filters to edit my ponies so my style might vary a lot DO NOT COPY ME

 not exactly a DNI list cause ik thats not stopping anyone but reasons i might have blocked/hid someone : basic stuff(racist , homophobic etc) , using the r slur , making weird jokes in public chats , TCC/zeroday fans , hardcore HH/HB fans , anti furry/therian/otherkin , harrassing anyone for any reason (i dont like proships either but telling someone to die isnt helping) , generative AI users (includes chatbots like c.ai btw)